December 17th, 2025 to January 23rd, 2026

 silent.
 When people come together, they talk to each other - even when they are not speaking.

-Facial expressions, gestures, posture and movement, spatial relationships, touch and clothing are
+Facial expressions, gestures, posture and movement, spatial relationships, touch and clothing

 important means of non-verbal communication - an age-old form of interpersonal